 Trial lawyers have made entrepreneurism even tougher.

-They've reduced the number of entrepreneurs because entrepreneurism is by definition risk taking.
+They've reduced the number of entrepreneurs because entrepreneurism is by definition risk-taking.

-And the trial lawyers, the tort bars right out, they're ready to sue anybody that does anything wrong in the process of trying to innovate.
+They're ready to sue anybody that does anything wrong in the process of trying to innovate.

-And so the fear of being sued, the fear of losing it all, the fear of litigation, the fear of having to hire a lawyer, is causing a lot of entrepreneurs just to shut down.
+And so the fear of being sued, the fear of losing it all, the fear of litigation, the fear of having to hire a lawyer is causing a lot of entrepreneurs just to shut down.

-So there are serious things, and we've got a president who is the exact opposite of the way he is portrayed.
+And we've got a president who is the exact opposite of the way he is portrayed.

 We have a president who has ambitions that are not being reported on.